Broadcom increases Qualcomm bid to $121 billion in effort to force negotiations

 Seeking to break a months-long stalemate, Broadcom today announced that it has significantly increased its offer to acquire Qualcomm, raising the bid to $121 billion.

 Under terms of the new offer, Broadcom would pay $82 per share.
 Qualcomm’s stock closed Friday at $66.07 per share, up from as low as $51.01, where it sat just before word of Broadcom’s interest leaked last fall.
+Indeed, Broadcomm noted that the offer was a 50 percent premium over Qualcomm’s stock price on November 2, 2017.

 In mid-November, Qualcomm rejected a $103 million offer from Broadcom.
 The deal valued Qualcomm’s stock at $70 per share, including $60 per share in cash and $10 per share in stock.
 Broadcom has been trying unsuccessfully to get Qualcomm’s board to enter into negotiations ever since.